-- 28. The Committee welcomes the significant improvement in recent years with regard to life expectancy and access to health care in ethnic minority areas, as stated in the information provided by the State party.
-However, the Committee is concerned by reports that, despite the increase in health care funding and service provision in these areas, certain ethnic minority groups in the State party have poorer access to health care, including pre-natal care. (arts.
+- 28. The Committee welcomes the significant improvements made in recent years with regard to life expectancy and access to health care in ethnic minority areas, as stated by the State party in the information provided.
+The Committee is however concerned by reports that, despite the increase in health-care funding and service provision in these areas, certain ethnic minority groups in the State party have poorer access to health care, including prenatal care (arts.
 2 and 5). - 29.
-While recognising the progress already made, the Committee recommends that the State party strengthen its efforts to address health disparities affecting certain minority ethnic groups, including by addressing the obstacles that hinder their access to affordable and adequate health care, taking into consideration the difficulties posed by their geographical location.
-The Committee also recommends that, the State party gather and provide to the Committee in its next periodic report statistics, disaggregated by ethnic and national origin, on a wide range of health indicators, including on life expectancy.
+While recognizing the progress already made, the Committee recommends that the State party strengthen its efforts to address disparities in health affecting certain minority ethnic groups, including by addressing the obstacles that hinder their access to affordable and adequate health care, taking into consideration the difficulties posed by their geographical location.
+The Committee also recommends that the State party gather and provide to the Committee in its next periodic report statistics, disaggregated by ethnic and national origin, on a wide range of health indicators, including on life expectancy.